I’m working really hard, at an intense pace—and don’t have time to slow down or get sick.

-When you’re feeling relatively well, and operating at a high level, it’s easy to push matters of mind/body health down to the bottom of the to-do list—especially when life gets really busy.
-But the problem with de-prioritizing your health is that if things start to go haywire, feeling not-so-great can take over your life.
-We dreamed up a protocol with Dr. Amy Myers—who focuses on women’s health, and specifically, the autoimmune diseases that affect women 10-1—that is equal parts offense and defense.
-On the defense side, it is engineered to help those of us without health woes keep it that way; on the offensive side, it helps boost the body’s natural detox abilities and gets all systems to run at peak condition.
+When you’re going around-the-clock, it’s easy to ignore signs that your body isn’t keeping up.
+And if you deprioritize your health long enough, things inevitably start to go haywire, which is when feeling not-so-great can take over your life.
+We dreamed up a protocol with Dr. Amy Myers—who focuses on women’s health, and specifically, the immunity issues that affect women 10-1—that is equal parts offense and defense.
+On the defense side, it is engineered to ward off sickness and keep the immune system strong; on the offensive side, it helps boost the body’s natural detox abilities to fight chronic inflammation and get all systems running at peak condition.

 The accompanying supplement regimen has everything you need that you can’t get enough of from the modern diet alone, including phytonutrients (left out of most multivitamins), antioxidants, omega 3’s, and a glutathione (master detoxifier) building block blend designed for women looking for increased stamina and energy.Shop this vitamin regimen